-Below are some examples of logo designs we have created from scratch for our clients in the education sector.
-Please remember, your logo will be completely unique to your business.
+Please see below are some examples of education logo design we have created from scratch for our clients in the education sector.
+Most importantly, your education logo design will be completely unique to your business.
 These real examples are just to give you an idea of the quality you can expect.
 You can change to view examples from a different industry by using the drop down menu.

 Do You Have Any Questions?